 THE MOTIVATION

-It is still a fight, but I've genuinely seen that as I proceed to try to die to distractions for the sake of living for God alone with this one life I have, some amazing things happen:
+It is still a fight, but I've genuinely seen that as I proceed to try to die to distractions for the sake of living for God alone with this one life I have, some amazing things begin to happen:

 THE BLESSINGS OF GIVING UP DISTRACTIONS